werner77/gitlab-runner-monitor/README.md

 `

 - Copy the dist folder to a HTTP server of your choice with some defined hostname
-- Navigate with browser to http://hostname/?gitlabApi=<gitlab api>&privateToken=<gitlab token>&additionalParams...
+- Navigate with browser to http://hostname/?gitlabApi=GITLAB_URL&privateToken=GITLAB_TOKEN&additionalParams...

 See parameters below for details.